ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 <br>
 </br>

       - For example, [you might define a separate derived value for every IP address to assign to an interface][derived-if-img].
-A separate descriptor implements assignments composed of `Create` to add IP, `Delete` to unassign, an IP, and `Update` for another operation.
-Then your interfaces descriptor should no longer:
+A separate descriptor implements assignments composed of `Create` to add IP, `Delete` to unassign an IP, and `Update` for another operation.
+Your interfaces descriptor should no longer:
          - consider IP addresses when comparing interfaces in `ValueComparator`
          - Assign or unassign IP addresses in `Create`/`Update`/`Delete` operations.
          - Consider IP addresses for interface dependencies.